 In essence, retail logistics systems function to get products from manufacturing centers to consumers as efficiently and strategically as possible.
 As such, they are fundamental to maintaining the overall economy, a topic covered in more detail in a later section.

-Benefits of logistics for retail supply chains
+What are the benefits of logistics for retail supply chains?

 Among the many benefits of logistics in retail supply chains are the following: